Go to awork

 If you choose the Archive option, the list will be hidden.
 However, only lists that don't contain any open tasks can be archived.
 If there are still open tasks in the list, you will get the following options for handling the tasks:

-• Move tasks to another list
+• Move open tasks to be without a list

-• Move tasks to Without list
+• Assign open tasks to another task list

-• Set tasks to done
+• Set open tasks to done

-• Delete tasks
+• Delete open tasks from this list

 Lists on large screens

 On large screens, your task view expands to include multiple columns that give you even more information at a glance.
+You can use the icon at the top right to decide which columns you want to display here.

 In addition, a mini map is displayed on the right side of the screen, which shows a bird's eye view of all tasks and lists.
 Here you can quickly see where you are with your view and can scroll to the task lists by clicking on the respective area of the mini map.